Survey and Taxonomy of Adversarial Reconnaissance Techniques: Introduction

-We answer the first question with an analysis of adversarial reconnaissance (Section~\ref{sec: Reconnaissance}), where we consider what information adversaries look for, how they collect it, and when they collect it by categorizing based on \emph{target information}, \emph{approaches}, and \emph{phases} in the cyber kill chain.
-Initially, we categorize the target information in terms of \emph{non-technical} and \emph{technical} information.
-The non-technical (or social) category includes \emph{organization details} and \emph{people information}.
-Technical information consists of \emph{user}, \emph{host machine}, \emph{network}, and \emph{application}-level information.
-Then, we discuss the actions that adversaries take to retrieve this information.
-We categorize recon types primarily as \emph{active} and \emph{passive} based on adversarial actions.
-Active recon requires direct interaction with the target, while passive recon can be performed without any sort of interaction.
-Finally, we categorize the recon phase as \emph{external} and \emph{internal} reconnaissance.
-External recon is performed from outside the organization's network while internal recon is performed after gaining access to the target network.
+{We answer the second question by considering reconnaissance activities in two main parts of the \emph{cyber kill chain.} Here, we {divide} reconnaissance activities into \emph{external} and \emph{internal} reconnaissance.} External recon is performed from outside the organization's network while internal recon is performed after gaining access to the target network.
 Internal recon is comparatively more effective in terms of gathering detailed information; however, external recon process has less chance to be identified by the defender.

-We answer the second question by developing a taxonomy of reconnaissance techniques (Section~\ref{sec: recon_techniques}).
-We categorize different reconnaissance techniques based on the types of adversarial reconnaissance presented in Section~\ref{sec: Reconnaissance}.
-We categorize recon techniques as \emph{target footprinting}, \emph{social engineering}, \emph{network scanning}, and \emph{local discovery}.
-Target footprinting includes mostly passive techniques that are performed by tracking down the online (Internet) or offline (documents) footprints of targets, including both technical and non-technical information.
-Social engineering involves active techniques intending to fool people into giving away confidential details or access information.
-Network scanning involves particular tools that can collect necessary details either actively or passively.
-Local discovery is performed to identify local hardware and software information once an internal host has already been compromised.
-Adversaries can look for confidential information that helps them to perform lateral movements or additional attacks.
-We also discuss different techniques and tools that are typically used while performing internal scanning once a host from the internal network is compromised.
+We answer the {third} question by developing a taxonomy of reconnaissance techniques (Section~\ref{sec:recon_techniques}).
+We categorize different reconnaissance techniques {and map the techniques with the target data (Section~\ref{sec:target_info}) and phase (Section~\ref{sec:phase})}.
+We categorize recon techniques {initially based on source: \emph{third-party source}, \emph{human}, and \emph{system}}. {Third-party source-based} target footprinting includes mostly passive techniques that are performed by tracking down the online (Internet) or offline (documents) footprints of targets {that can be obtained from third parties (e.g., public 3rd party websites, or the dark web)}. {Human-based recon techniques, a.k.a.} social engineering, involves active techniques intending to fool people into giving away confidential details or access information. {System-based recon techniques are used to obtain information by observing or interacting with the target system locally (e.g., localhost discovery) or remotely (e.g., network scanning and sniffing).}